-If your total income is more than $25,000 for an individual or $32,000 for a married couple filing jointly, you must pay income taxes on your Social Security benefits.
+If your total income is more than $25,000 for an individual or $32,000 for a married couple filing jointly, you must pay federal income taxes on your Social Security benefits.
 Below those thresholds, your benefits are not taxed.
-That applies to spousal, survivor and disability benefits as well as retirement benefits.
+That applies to spousal benefits, survivor benefits and Social Security Disability Insurance (SSDI) as well as to retirement benefits.

 The portion of your benefits subject to taxation varies with income level.
 You’ll be taxed on: